codeuriii/ILoveFlaticon/README.md

 # ILoveFlaticon

-ILoveFlaticon is an extension to download any icon on [flaticon site](https://flaticon.com)
+ILoveFlaticon is an extension to download any icon on [flaticon](https://flaticon.com)

 ## Installation